What Light Fittings for the Kitchen? A Guide to Kitchen Lighting Fixtures

 - Skipping under-cabinet lighting

-- Fixtures that hang too low
+- Pendants hanging too low

 - No dimmers or lighting controls